melonakos/arrayfire/README.md

 <a href="http://arrayfire.com/"><img src="http://arrayfire.com/logos/arrayfire_logo_whitebkgnd.png" width="300"></a>

-ArrayFire is a general-purpose tensor library that simplifies the process of developing software for parallel architectures found in CPUs, GPUs, and other hardware acceleration devices.
+ArrayFire is a general-purpose tensor library that simplifies the process of software development for the parallel architectures found in CPUs, GPUs, and other hardware acceleration devices.
+The library serves users in every technical computing market.

+The community of ArrayFire developers invites you to build with us if you're interested and able to write top performing tensor functions.
+Together we can fulfill [The ArrayFire Mission](<insert URL>) under an excellent Code of Conduct that promotes a respectful and friendly building experience.

 Several of ArrayFire's benefits include: